 Pilates is essentially about re-educating your body, undoing the damage that years of stress and immobility inflict.
-By repeatedly holding certain corrective positions, our musculature starts to retain a memory of how they feel, and in time will actually adopt them automatically – without us having to think about them.
+By repeatedly holding certain corrective positions, our musculature starts to retain a memory of how they feel.
+In time will actually adopt them automatically – without us having to think about them.

 “Correctly executed to the point of subconscious reaction,” Joseph Pilates said, “these exercises will reflect grace and balance in your routine activities.”

 Joseph Pilates was living proof of the rapid transformative potential of his methods.
-Suffering from asthma, rickets and rheumatic fever as a child, Pilates transformed himself through a combination of weights, yoga, gymnastics and martial arts into a 14 year old who was fit enough to pose for anatomical charts.
+Suffering from asthma, rickets and rheumatic fever as a child, Pilates transformed himself through a combination of weights, yoga, gymnastics and martial arts.
+He changed into a 14 year old who was fit enough to pose for anatomical charts.

 Pilates is not aerobics: as with yoga, it takes a bit of practice to properly master some of the techniques, so you need to stick at it to really reap rewards.

-As a sickly child who went on to become, quite literally, a brand and byword for physical fitness, Joseph Pilates realised that people are able to effect radical personal change – if they are willing to commit to it.'Everyone is the architect of their own happiness' - Joseph Pilates Click To Tweet
+As a sickly child who went on to become, quite literally, a brand and byword for physical fitness.
+Joseph Pilates realised that people are able to effect radical personal change – if they are willing to commit to it.

-Although Joseph Pilates himself discovered the redemptive and transformative qualities of exercise at a very early age, a lifetime teaching his methods showed him that even relatively old people can still drastically improve their physical and emotional wellbeing through Pilates.
+Although Joseph Pilates himself discovered the redemptive and transformative qualities of exercise at a very early age.
+A lifetime teaching his methods showed him that even relatively old people can still drastically improve their physical and emotional well being.

 Invoking the Greek physician Hippocrates, the founder of medicine, Joseph Pilates was keen to stress that one should not become fixated with exercise: a body-builder’s obsession with exercise, for example, was for Joseph Pilates unhealthy.